exoRift/goroutines.js/README.md

 > You can read more into the specifics of how generator functions pass values between yields [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)

 ## Context and Imports
-If your function uses an out-of-scope variable, you can pass it to your coroutine via the context parameter
+If your function uses an out-of-scope variable, you can pass it to your goroutine via the context parameter

 ```ts
 import suspectdata from './suspects.json' with { type: 'json' }